 Honour the City’s German Heritage

 Have you ever dreamed of experiencing Germany’s Oktoberfest?
 Well, I certainly have.
-While it might not be that easy to travel internationally at the moment, you can still get a taste of Oktoberfest in little old Kitchener.
+While it might not be that easy to travel internationally, you can still get a taste of Oktoberfest in little old Kitchener.

-This Bavaria Festival was first launched in 1969 and has evolved into a large, popular event.
-In fact, it’s one of the largest Oktoberfest celebrations outside of Germany!
-With music, dancing, and plenty of beer to get drunk, the annual Oktoberfest in Kitchener, Waterloo, should be on the top of your list of things to do.
+This Bavaria Festival was first launched in 1969 and has become a popular event.
+It’s one of the largest Oktoberfest celebrations outside of Germany!
+With music, dancing, and plenty of beer to get drunk, the annual Oktoberfest in Kitchener, Waterloo, should be at the top of your list of things to do.